London Says Air Pollution Fell By Roughly A Third After New Emissions Rules

 "While the Mayor is also acting on other sources [of pollution], road transport is the greatest contributor to air pollution in London," the statement says.
 "There is no way to make the massive improvements needed to London's air quality without tackling the most polluting vehicles and so this must be a focus for action."

 The zone is part of Khan's continued efforts to improve London's air quality.
-All cars, not just ones below emission standards, must pay an £11.50 (nearly $15) daily charge if they drive within central London between 7:00 a.m. and 7 p.m.
+All cars, not just ones below emission standards, must pay a daily charge of 11.50 pounds (nearly $15) if they drive within central London between 7 a.m. and 7 p.m.
 The city says the money will go toward improving the transportation network.

 Other major cities around the world are introducing vehicle regulations and bans that are meant to reduce air pollution and make urban areas more livable.